“Waal van Woorden” – a river made of words

 Then I found that it was time to set the river in motion.
 I programmed a stream of words to flow from top to bottom on a computer screen – using Ventuz, a versatile graphics software package from Germany.
 Words on the left for “natural” water, on the right for “man-made”.
 Visually tight, with poetry in the form of sounds I found along the river: birds, murmuring water, a train crossing a bridge, church bells ringing in the distance.

-The work became an ode to watermanagement – to the long effort of the Dutch to live with, on, and perhaps despite the water.
-I named it after the river where I live, the Waal.
-So it became ‘A Waal of Words’.
+The work became an ode to water management – a tribute to the Dutch’s long effort to coexist with, live on, and sometimes even defy the water.
+I named it after the river where I live, the Waal, and thus it became ‘A Waal of Words.’

 A premiere at the Rivierenland Water Board